jullyanolino/papers/README.md

-Some papers written during courses or in free time
+Some papers written by me during as course assignments or in my free time.